 - any UE the request applies to any UE accessing the combination of DNN, S-NSSAI and DNAI(s).

-In case of PDU type is IP, when the AF provides an IP address/Prefix this allows the PCF to identify the PDU-CAN session for which this request applies and the AF request applies only to the current PDU-CAN session of an UE.
+In case of PDU type is IPv4 or IPv6, when the AF provides an IP address/Prefix this allows the PCF to identify the PDU-CAN session for which this request applies and the AF request applies only to the current PDU-CAN session of an UE.
 In this case, additional information such as the UE identity may also be provided to help the PCF to identify the correct PDU-CAN session.

 Otherwise the request shall apply to any existing or future PDU session that matches the parameters in the AF request.